Low-Resource Quantum Energy Gap Estimation via Randomization: Experiments

 \subsection{Experiments on quantum hardware}

 To demonstrate the practical viability of our protocol, we present experiments for a 20-qubit transverse-field Ising model on IBM quantum hardware.
 The Hamiltonian for this model is

-The theoretical gap between the ground and first excited states is $\Delta E = 2\sqrt{J^2 + d^2 - 2Jd\cos(\pi/(N+1))}$ \cite{pfeuty1970onedimensional}.
+The theoretical spectral gap between the ground and first excited states is $\Delta E = 2\sqrt{J^2 + d^2 - 2Jd\cos(\pi/(N+1))}$ \cite{pfeuty1970onedimensional}.
 As a practical compromise between preparation efficiency and sufficient overlap with these states, we use the initial state $|{+}\cdots{+}0\rangle$ and set the parameters to $J=0.1$ and $d=2$.
+With this choice of initial state and the subsequent shadow-spectroscopy filtering, the dominant observed spectral feature corresponds to the ground--first-excited-state transition, while other transitions have much weaker spectral weight in the processed signal.
 We set the number of Trotter steps to $K_{\rm steps}=115$ and use a TE-PAI angle of $\Delta = \pi/2^5$, which limits the average circuit depth to approximately 600.
 For the time evolution, we use $N_t=80$ steps with an interval of $dt=0.037$.
 At each time point, we perform 3000 total circuit executions, configured as $(M_{\text{TE-PAI}}, N_s) = (3000, 1)$.
 From the resulting shadow snapshots, the algorithmic shadow spectroscopy process is performed in exactly the same manner as the classical simulation.
 We run these experiments on the \textit{ibm\_kobe} and \textit{ibm\_kingston} quantum computers, whose detailed properties are provided in Appendix \ref{app:Hardware properties}.

 Figure \ref{fig_Hardware simulation} shows the spectra from our experiments on quantum hardware.
 The data from both the \textit{ibm\_kobe} (red line) and \textit{ibm\_kingston} (green line) devices correctly resolve the theoretical energy gap, confirming our protocol's viability under realistic noise conditions.
 We observe a higher peak from \textit{ibm\_kobe}, which is consistent with its lower average gate error rate as detailed in Appendix \ref{app:Hardware properties}.
 Crucially, the TE-PAI spectrum is more pronounced than the one from the conventional Trotter-based method (blue dotted line) run on the same device.
 This result provides direct experimental evidence that the shallower circuits produced by TE-PAI lead to superior robustness against hardware noise.
 It thereby marks a significant scale-up from the 6-qubit hardware demonstration in the original work \cite{Chan2025AlgorithmicShadow}.